-I am a clinician-scientist working in the field of HIV medicine.
-I completed my clinical training in South Africa from 2007 – 2012 at the University of Pretoria.
-From 2013 – 2014 I completed my internship at the Steve Biko Academic Hospital, Pretoria.
-I then worked as a medical officer in HIV medicine and Infectious Diseases for 2015.
-During 2014 – 2015 I completed an MSc in Medical Immunology (UP) which focused on the how antimicrobial peptides affect Streptococcus pneumonia biofilm formation.
-In 2016 I started a DPhil in Clinical Medicine at the University of Oxford and am studying the effects of host restriction factors on HIV-2 disease progression.
+Michael completed his clinical training in South Africa at the University of Pretoria (UP) and completed his internship at the Steve Biko Academic Hospital, Pretoria.
+Michael then worked as a medical officer in HIV medicine and Infectious Diseases whilst completing an MSc in Medical Immunology (UP) which focused on how antimicrobial peptides affect Streptococcus pneumonia biofilm formation.
+Michael is now a clinical scientist working in the field of HIV medicine.

 Articles by Michael Boswell